frePPLe/frepple/doc/user-guide/cookbook/operation/operation-type.rst

     in your model.
 FrePPLe will automatically create them as soon as there are multiple replenishment methods.

+The actual duration for the operation respects the working hours and holidays periods.
+These are defined in the available calendar of the operation and/or its location.
-The duration for the operation refers to available time.
-If the operation location has a calendar with the working hours and holidays, the time between the start and end date of an operationplan can be longer than the duration defined on the operation.
+The time between the start and end date of a manufacturing order or distribution order will then be extended with any unavailable time.

 .. rubric:: Example